dzc0d3r/guess-who-is-back/README.md

 ## Challenges
 1. Never let pass more than 2 days without any github activity (commits, issues, pull request, etc)
-    - Lost on 20 October 22 : starting
+    - Lost on 20 October 22 : starting over
 2. Never let one pass more than one day without writting atleast some lines of code
     - Lost on 19 October 22 : starting over